CreationHoster1/CodeBase1/README.md

+TODO:
-TODO: Learn Git via Git Docs
+ - Recap Git via Git Docs
+ - Transition to company mail with domain @creationhosting.com
+ - Use creationhosting.com for a site on WWW